One prevalent complaint has been that Cash App payment was completed but it is not received. Why does this happen, and how can it be resolved?

 Bottom Line

-To Sum it up Reasons, why Cash App payments may not be credited to the intended recipient after being sent, include entering the wrong contact info (cashtag), glitch, connection issues, etc.
+To Sum it up Reasons, why Cash App payments may not be credited to the intended recipient after being sent, including entering the wrong contact info (cashtag), glitch, connection issues, etc.

 This ‘Pending Payment’ issue usually resolves on its own, but you can always review this list for possible causes or contact the app’s support team for further assistance.